 We have a blog post called Time Sheet Templates that we launched a little while ago.

-And after some promotion, we were able to get it to rank #4 for the keyword Timesheet Template (search volume: 19,000), and #4 for the keyword timesheet templates (search volume 800).
+And after some content promotion, we were able to get it to rank #4 for the keyword Timesheet Template (search volume: 19,000), and #4 for the keyword timesheet templates (search volume 800).

 From a traffic standpoint, the post was doing quite well, It brought in about 4,000 visitors per month.